 3. Not Nixing Nicotine or Alcohol Before Bed

-A 2013 article in Alcoholism: Clinical and Experimental Research found that large amounts of alcohol not only interfere with sleep quality, but also impede the restorative functions of sleep.
-Researchers found this to be especially true for regular heavy drinkers.
+Indeed, an April 2013 article in Alcoholism: Clinical and Experimental Research found that large amounts of alcohol not only interfere with sleep quality, but also impede the restorative functions of sleep.
+Researchers said this is especially true for regular heavy-drinkers.

-The Fix: The solution to this one is easy: Decrease the amount and frequency of your alcohol consumption, especially in the hours leading up to bedtime.
+The Fix: The solution to this one is easy: Decrease the amount and frequency of your alcohol and nicotine consumption, especially in the hours leading up to bedtime.

 4. Playing Catch-Up on Weekends

 The Problem: It's tempting to "borrow from your future self" by skipping sleep during the week, then making up for it on weekends.
 But even 30 minutes of lost sleep a day can add up to long-term consequences for your body weight and metabolism.

 In a 2016 study published in the Journal of Clinical Sleep Medicine, researchers from Weill Cornell Medical College and other institutions found that people with a weekday sleep deficit were 72 percent more likely to be obese and were also more likely to be insulin resistant, meaning sleep debt could contribute to developing Type 2 diabetes.

 The Fix: Researchers also found that a 30-minute nap can reverse the impact of a night of poor sleep, which might be a good technique for night and shift workers.